|Meet Grace; Help support Grace's recovery; Winter newsletter; 2017 Wolfwood Calendar; Sierra Club article; Join us on Facebook|

 Nomad was 13 and came to the Refuge during November of 2004 from the Aztec shelter as a 5-year-old adult.
 Before he came to the Refuge, he had been catch-poled on two sides and was dragged until he bled.
 He had been on a chain his whole life and was in shock and extremely disoriented when he arrived.
 But, with time and patience he adapted to his new home and finally warmed up to people.
 Nomad was a big, strong, handsome animal and was protective of his food.
-He would sometimes come up to visitors at the fence, but, if he let you pet him, he will be very particular about where you pet him.
-He may not mind being petted along the lower part of his back but he did not like to be touched towards his neck.
+He would sometimes come up to visitors at the fence, but, if he let you pet him, he would be very particular about where you pet him.
+He did not mind being petted along the lower part of his back but he did not like to be touched towards his neck.
 Nomad lived with Tika.
 He had a bad heart condition and Dr Wagner said it would be a kindness to let him go.
 He was a rough and tumble guy and left us enjoying a big juicy bone until the very end.

 Red Dog (2012):